Young woman looking over a valley

 What are the symptoms of PTSD?

 People with PTSD experience disturbing thoughts and emotions related to their experience that may last long after the traumatic event has ended.
-They may relive the event through flashbacks or nightmares; feel sadness, fear, or anger; or withdraw from loved ones.
-Sometimes, people with post traumatic stress disorder may avoid situations, people, or places that remind them of the traumatic event.
+They may relive the event through flashbacks or nightmares, feel sadness, fear, or anger, or withdraw from loved ones.
+Sometimes, people with PTSD may avoid situations, people, or places that remind them of the traumatic event.

-In the days following a traumatic event, many people will experience the above-mentioned symptoms.
+In the days following a traumatic event, many people will experience the symptoms mentioned above.
 If these symptoms persist for weeks, an individual may be diagnosed with acute stress disorder—a temporary mental health problem that can occur within the first month of a traumatic event.

 When mental health symptoms don't go away, they can evolve into PTSD.
 For a diagnosis of PTSD, these symptoms must last for more than one month.
 In addition, trauma symptoms must cause significant distress or problems in an individual's daily life.